 Children are at risk

-The Palestinian population is marked by its youth, with under 18’s constituting at least 2.3 million individuals, almost 50% of the population, and under 15’s making up around 40%.
-In addition, the elderly population, aged 65 years and above, has dropped to 3% of the population.
-Children and young people grow up in an environment shaped by conflict and instability, often lacking the care and support of an extended family network.
+The Palestinian population is marked by its youth, with under 18’s constituting at least 2.3 million individuals, around 43% of the population, and under 15’s making up around 37%.
+For decades, children and young people have grown up in an environment shaped by conflict and instability, often without the support of extended families due to displacement and ongoing conflict and humanitarian challenges.

 High food prices